MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/azure-vmware-solution-network-basics.md

    - The prefixes that comprise the address space of all directly peered virtual networks, if peering is configured to [allow gateway transit](/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity) (the red dotted line in the diagram).
 - Routes for management and workload segments in the Azure VMware Solution private cloud are announced to all ExpressRoute circuits connected to the private cloud's managed circuit via Global Reach.
 In the opposite direction, all routes announced from the on-premises site over the customer-managed ExpressRoute circuit are propagated to the Azure VMware Solution private cloud (the solid yellow line in the diagram).
 - The routes announced from the on-premises site over the customer-managed ExpressRoute circuit are learned by all ExpressRoute gateways that are connected to the circuit.
 The routes are injected into:
-   - The route table of the Gateway's virtual network.
+   - The route table of the gateway's virtual network.
    - The route table of all directly peered virtual networks, if peering is configured to [allow gateway transit](/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity).

   In the opposite direction, ExpressRoute gateways announce routes for: